microsearch/microsearch.github.io/support/uvideo-support.md

 layout: page
 ---

-The AFT Headquarters mobile application is designed to be as simple to use as possible.
+The University Videos mobile application is designed to be as simple to use as possible.
 To the right are a few screenshots with notations to keep you on the right track.
 This first screenshot shows how to perform a basic search.